 Appreciate the joy (and sorrow) of intimate connections

 Vulnerability grows you psychologically and you need to be vulnerable in order to reach emotional maturity.
 Only then can you become a compassionate and truly empathetic person.
 And, you'll understand the importance of having healthy emotional needs that should be met, loved, and taken care of.

 By embracing vulnerability you're given yourself the gift of inner (and outer) freedom.
 Only then can you be true to yourself.
 When you give yourself permission to sit in the discomfort that comes with being vulnerable, only then do you face your fears face on.

 Being vulnerable allows you to understand others with a deeper empathy.
 It allows you to be gentle.
 It gives you a kind of wisdom that only comes from somewhere deep down inside of your SELF.

-Vulnerability, when treated with love, courage, faith and trust and forgiveness can bring you harmony, allowing you to drop the resistance and to break down those walls of shame, anger and resentment that have held you back for so long in isolation.
+Vulnerability, when treated with love, courage, faith, and trust, and forgiveness can bring you harmony.
+It allows you to drop the resistance and to break down those walls of shame, anger, and resentment that have held you back for so long in isolation.